21 Most Beautiful Philippines Islands To Check (2023)

 Resorts in Cebu Island, Philippines

-A one-day tour will cost at least $125.
+Day tour prices vary, starting from $125.
 On the island there is a lagoon with mangrove trees growing straight out of the sea, in the thicket hides several caves.
 Coastal coral reefs are home to octopuses and crabs, thousands of varieties of fish and shellfish.
-This is one of the most popular diving locations in the archipelago.
-Local travel agencies offer divers an extreme pastime – feeding the huge but good-natured whale sharks.
-The cost of the dive – from $ 75.

 As of October 2019, the Coast Guard has banned boating here after 5 p.m.

-Negros: Volcanoes, Rocks, and Pure Water
+6. Negros: Volcanoes, Rocks, and Pure Water

 Volcano on Negros Island, Philippines